-Step 1: Open up Quick Access or This PC by either clicking on File Explorer icon in the taskbar or clicking File Explorer icon in the left-side of the Start menu.
+Step 1: Open up Quick Access or This PC by either clicking on the File Explorer icon in the taskbar or clicking the File Explorer icon on the left side of the Start menu.

-Step 2: In the File Explorer, click File menu, and then click Change folder, and search options to open Folder Options.
+Step 2: In the File Explorer, click the File menu and then click Change folder and search options to open Folder Options.

-Step 3: Under the General tab of Folder Options, under Privacy section, click the button labelled Clear to delete Windows Explorer and Quick Access history in Windows 10.
+Step 3: Under the General tab of Folder Options, under the Privacy section, click the button labeled Clear to delete Windows Explorer and Quick Access history in Windows 10.

 Method 2 of 2

 You can quickly clear Quick Access’s history by turning on or off the feature.
 Here is how to do that.

-Step 1: Open the classic Control Panel by typing Control Panel in taskbar or Start menu search box and then pressing Enter key.
+Step 1: Open the classic Control Panel by typing Control Panel in the taskbar or Start menu search box and then pressing Enter key.

-Tip: There are over 5 ways to open Control Panel in Windows 10.
+Tip: There are over five ways to open Control Panel in Windows 10.

 Step 2: Change the Control Panel View by to Small icons, as shown in the picture below.

-Step 3: Look for the entry labelled File Explorer Options, and then click on the same to open Folder Options dialog.
+Step 3: Look for the entry labeled File Explorer Options, and then click on the same to open Folder Options dialog.

-Step 4: Under the General tab of Folder Options, uncheck the options labelled Show recently used files in Quick Access and Show recently used folders in Quick access.
+Step 4: Under the General tab of Folder Options, uncheck the options labeled Show recently used files in Quick Access and Show recently used folders in Quick access.

 Click the Apply button.

-Step 5: Check the boxes labelled Show recently used files in Quick access and Show frequently used folders in Quick Access.
+Step 5: Check the boxes labeled Show recently used files in Quick access and Show frequently used folders in Quick Access.